dylpark/Kids-Drawing-App-Android/README.md

 https://tutorials.eu/courses/android-10-kotlin/

-Completed during Section 9 of the course which primarily focused on:
+Completed during Section 9 of the course which primarily focuses on:

   - How to use the Canvas
   - Import & Export Images